-- 1/2 cup plus 2 Tbl Panko or Gluten Free Panko
+- 1/2 cup plus 2 tablespoon Panko or Gluten Free Panko

-- 1 Tbl Worcestershire *for full vegetarian style use one that does not contain anchovies like this one
+- 1 tablespoon Worcestershire *for full vegetarian or vegan style use one that does not contain anchovies like this one

 - 3/4 cup fresh grated Parmesan *Look for vegetarian or vegan Parmesan cheese if you do not eat animal products